Grathium-Industries/Grathium-Industries/README.md

 The World need your help to create open programs, websites, applications and services.

 We believe that the future is global.
 Built upon open source development and co-operation.
-For this reason, all our projects/repositories are developed and published under the GNU General Public License 3.0.
+For this reason, all projects are authorized for use within the guidelines of the MIT License, unless stated otherwise stated.

 To request the creation a new collaborative project/repository, please email us at _<GrathiumIndustries@gmail.com>_ with a detailed description, outline of the project/repository.
 Every pull request is reviewed and appreciated (no matter how small).